sidsethupathi/sidsethupathi.github.io/_posts/2015-10-31-project-for-individual-excellence.md

 For every time I use a screened device before I sleep or when I wake up, I will **sleep in a sleeping bag on the wood floor of our family room**.
 \\
 \\
-For the other goals, every third goal I fail to complete, I will **wear an ugly sweater, turtleneck, or blazer to work on a Friday** purchased from [Community Thrift](http://www.communitythriftsf.org).
+For the other goals, every third goal I fail to complete, I will **wear an ugly sweater, turtleneck, or blazer to work on a Friday** purchased from [Community Thrift](http://www.communitythriftsf.org){:target="_blank"}.
+\\
+\\
+Barring any physical limitation or emergency, these stakes will be stricly adhered to.